shrebox/shrebox/README.md

 ### Hi there 👋

-I am a recent Computer Science graduate from [IIIT-Delhi](https://iiitd.ac.in/) and currently working as a Researcher at [TCS Research and Innovation Labs, New Delhi](https://www.tcs.com/tcs-research).
+I am currently a Computer Science Graduate Student at [Saarland Informatics Campus](https://saarland-informatics-campus.de/en/), Saarbrücken, Germany.
+Before joining, I worked as a Researcher at [TCS Research and Innovation Labs, New Delhi](https://www.tcs.com/tcs-research).
 For more details about my work and projects, check out my [profile](https://www.linkedin.com/in/shreyash-arya-60254810a/)!

 :bulb: Updates: